guettli/check-conditions/README.md

 Tiny tool to check all conditions of all resources in your Kubernetes cluster.

-Takes roughly 15 seconds, even in small cluster.
+Takes only few milliseconds for small clusters running on localhost.
+Might take longer for large clusters.

 Please provide feedback, PRs are welcome.